Table 1: Mineral Resource Statement*, Valeriano Project, Atacama Region, Chile. SRK Consulting (Canada) Inc., September 1, 2025

 ATEX

-A routine quality assurance and quality control ("QAQC") programme has been implemented by ATEX to monitor on-going quality of the analytical database results.
-This programme is set out for all geologists in a standard operating procedure (“SOP”) document that outlines the rate of insertion per batch of control samples totalling 12% controls for in each 75-sample batch.
+A routine quality assurance and quality control (“QAQC”) programme has been implemented by ATEX to monitor on-going quality of the analytical database results.
+This programme is set out for all geologists in a standard operating procedure (“SOP”) document that outlines the rate of insertion per batch of control samples totaling 12% controls for in each 75-sample batch.
 Control samples (excluding blanks) are inserted randomly every 5 to 10 samples as defined and documented by the ATEX geology team.
 Blanks are inserted continuously within the sample stream with the fine blank material inserted preceding the coarse blank material.
 This process is undertaken at a third-party facility (“IMG”) located in Vallenar, close to the ATEX core facility.
 This process is managed and overseen by an ATEX team member and sample batches are manually verified against sample sheets before being shipped.

 The QP is of the opinion that the processes and procedures used by ATEX for sample preparation, analysis and security are in line with industry best practice and nothing has been observed that would suggest bias, contamination, or other errors.
 The sample materials and assay results are adequate for use in modelling and estimation of Mineral Resources.